 In the 2000s New Zealand began to look more seriously towards Latin America.
-The Labour-led government established the Latin America strategy, launched in 2001.
+The new Labour-led government established a Latin America strategy, launched in 2001.
 This attempted to stimulate complementary investment, person-to-person links and trade through the pursuit of strategic economic agreements.
 Much was made of the concept of New Zealand as a bridge into Asia and of Latin America as a door into the wider Americas.

 A successor Latin America strategy was launched in 2010, reaffirming New Zealand’s commitment to the region and focusing particularly on strategic trade and economic links.
-A small aid programme to the region exists in the New Zealand International Development Group.

 Chilean wines have generally been associated with the lower end of the New Zealand market.
-In 2011 the Chilean Patrick Hurley toured New Zealand in ‘a one-man crusade to show his country’s wines are more than just cheap and cheerful fruit bombs’.1 By showcasing some premium wines from his Chilean winery he hoped to win over those with discerning palates and fat wallets.
+In 2011 Chilean Patrick Hurley toured New Zealand in ‘a one-man crusade to show his country’s wines are more than just cheap and cheerful fruit bombs’.1 By showcasing premium wines from his winery he hoped to win over those with discerning palates and fat wallets.

 While New Zealand is not a particularly significant destination for Latin American products (or vice versa), trade has grown, especially in agricultural products.
 Total New Zealand exports to Latin America were approximately NZ $1.2 billion in 2010, with $715 million going to South America.
 South American exports to New Zealand were NZ $310 million.
 New Zealand’s main exports to the region are dairy products.

-Latin American countries export a range of products including soy products from Brazil, animal feed from Argentina, and fruit and wood from Chile.
+Latin American countries export a range of products, including soy products from Brazil, animal feed from Argentina, and fruit and wood from Chile.

 The relationship with South American dairy sectors has occasionally been controversial.
 As the most efficient producer in the world, New Zealand competition has caused some concern among farmers in South America.
 The dairy industry, located mainly in southern Chile, is populated by small-scale, sometimes indigenous farmers who have seen their livelihoods threatened by modernisation.